GITHUB INTEGRATION

 IN PRODUCTION

-We don't disclose customer names — but here's where Workforce is shipping code right now.
+We don't disclose customer names — but Workforce is shipping real work right now, every day, on production codebases that teams depend on.

 Want to be next?

 We're onboarding a small number of teams each quarter.
-If you're running a codebase that needs more engineering throughput, let's talk.
+If you have real work that needs more throughput — engineering, operations, analysis — let's talk.

 WHY WORKFORCE